ci-lab-cz/crem-ml/README.md

 http://www.qsar4u.com/pages/crem.php.
 (Currently recommended is replacements02_sa2.db.gz.)

-Config file structure and description of input  parameters.
+Config.yml file structure and description of input  parameters.
 ----------------------------------------------------------

 + working_dir - path to directory where all outputs are going to be stored